demisto/demisto-sdk/docs/validate_command.md

 This is used in our validation process both locally and in Circle CI.

 **Arguments**:
-* **-c CIRCLE, --circle CIRCLE**
-                        Does this command run in CircleCi or not.
-* **-b BACKWARD_COMP, --backward-comp BACKWARD_COMP**
+* **--no-backward-comp**
                         Whether to check backward compatibility or not.
 * **-j, --conf-json**
                         Validate the conf.json file.
 * **-i, --id-set**
                         Create the id_set.json file.
-* **-p PREV_VER, --prev-ver PREV_VER**
+* **-p, --prev-ver**
                         Previous branch or SHA1 commit to run checks against.
 * **-g, --use-git**
-                        Validate only changed files from content repo's origin/master branch.
+                        Validate changes using git - this will check your branch changes and will run only on them.
+* **--post-commit** Whether the validation is done after you committed your files, this will help the command to determine which files it should check in its run.
+Before you commit the files it should not be used.
+Mostly for build validations.
 **Examples**:
 `demisto-sdk validate`
 This will validate all the files in content repo.

-`demisto-sdk validate -g -b`
+`demisto-sdk validate -g --no-backwards-comp`
-This will validate only changed files from content origin/master branch and will also check them for backwards compatibility issues.
+This will validate only changed files from content origin/master branch and will exclude backwards compatibility checks.

 `demisto-sdk validate -i -j`
 This will validate all content repo files and including conf.json file and will create the id_set.json file.

-`demisto-sdk validate -c -p SHA1-HASH`
+`demisto-sdk validate -p SHA1-HASH`
-This indicates validate runs on Circle CI and will validate only changed files from the branch given (SHA1).
+This will validate only changed files from the branch given (SHA1).

+`demisto-sdk validate --post-commit`
+This indicates that the command runs post commit.